biolink/biolink-model/docs/GeneToExpressionSiteAssociation.md

----
-parent: Classes
-title: biolink:GeneToExpressionSiteAssociation
-grand_parent: Browse Biolink Model
-layout: default
----

-# Type: GeneToExpressionSiteAssociation
+# Type: gene to expression site association

 An association between a gene and an expression site, possibly qualified by stage/timing info.